6a6aadnan/KMeans-Clustering-for-Retail-Store-Customers/README.md

 # PRODIGY_ML_02
 # KMeans Clustering for Retail Store Customers

-This project demonstrates the application of KMeans clustering on the "mall_customers.csv" dataset to segment customers based on their annual income and spending score.
+This project demonstrates the application of KMeans clustering on the "retail_store_customers.csv" dataset to segment customers based on their annual income and spending score.

 ## Overview